longturn/freeciv21/docs/Contributing/style-guide.rst

 .. role:: wonder

 The Longturn community uses the Python based Sphinx system to generate the documentation available on this website.
-Sphinx takes plain text files formatted with a superset of markdown called reStructuredText (ReST).
+Sphinx takes plain text files formatted with a super set of markdown called reStructuredText (ReST).
 Sphinx reStructuredText is documented here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html